roseengineering/rfnetwork/README.md

 ```

-Since a Pi network is impractical for small load source impedances, let's
+Since a Pi network is impractical for small source impedances, let's
 assume the source impedance is 1000-100j.
 In addition because an error gets thrown for a Q of 3, change the Q to 5 instead.